TheCodedSelf/thecodedself.github.io/_posts/2017-11-28-Functions-Deserve-Injection.md

 Lately, I've been taking advantage of Swift's functional abilities where it makes sense to help me write concise and clear code that's easy to test.
 I'd like to share one technique that has helped me to eliminate repetition and breakages of encapsulation in tests: **function injection**.

+In traditional [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), an object that is dependended on is passed to the method that depends on it.
+Function injection is my name for following the same approach when your function consumes another function.

 As a code base evolves over time, a lot of small, focused utilities are added.
-Business rules are clearly defined and abstracted away, helper classes are created to cut down on the code repetition.

 Here's one small utility function that I use quite often:

 ```
 extension String {